Total number of police in Wisconsin, already at historic lows, continues to drop

 People are also reading…

-Exacerbating the law enforcement shortage is Wisconsin’s unemployment rate, which sits at a near-record low of 2.9%, below even the national rate of 3.5 percent, which itself matches the lowest level in 50 years.
+Exacerbating the law enforcement shortage is Wisconsin’s unemployment rate, which sits at a near-record low of 2.9 percent, below even the national rate of 3.5 percent, which itself matches the lowest level in 50 years.

 And while some crime, including burglary and theft, is down statewide, the tumultuous pandemic years have brought a rise in violent crime such as homicide and assault, according to data from the state DOJ.
 Wisconsin mirrors a rise in most violent crimes across the country.